boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Show Primary Value Axis

-This allows you to enable the `Primary Value Axis` for chart.
+This allows you to enable the `Primary Value Axis` for the chart.

 ![Show Primary Value Axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/show-primary-value.png)

-If you disable the `Show Primary Axis` option, dependencies properties, which are **Axis title**, **Axis title text**, **Axis type** and **Axis Format** properties will be hidden.
+If you disable the `Show Primary Axis` option, dependencies properties, which are **Axis title**, **Axis title text**, **Axis type**, and **Axis Format** properties, will be hidden.

 ![Show primary value axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/primary-axis.png)

 #### Show Primary Value Axis Title

-This allows you to enable the visibility of the `Primary Value Axis` title of chart.
+This option allows you to enable the visibility of the `Primary Value Axis` title on the chart.

 ![Show Primary Value Axis Title](/static/assets/visualizing-data/visualization-widgets/images/line-chart/linechart-primaryvalueaxistitle.png)

 #### Primary Value Axis Title

-This allows you to edit the `Primary Value Axis` title.
-It will reflect in the y-axis name of a chart.
+This option allows you to edit the P`rimary Value Axis` title, which will be reflected in the y-axis name of the chart.

 ![Primary Value Axis Title](/static/assets/visualizing-data/visualization-widgets/images/line-chart/primary-value-axis-title.png)

 ### Inverse Axis

-By default, the chart axis showing positive values on the top and negative values at the bottom.
-But, there are times when we need to inverse the axis and show the negative values on the top and positive values on the bottom.
-For Example, When we bind the temperature data to the chart and to display the negative values on the top, we can make use of this property.
+By default, the chart axis shows positive values at the top and negative values at the bottom.
+However, there are times when you may need to invert the axis to show negative values at the top and positive values at the bottom.
+For example, when displaying temperature data on a chart and wanting to show negative values at the top, this property can be used.

-On enabling this property the chart negative values will display on the top and positive values display on the bottom.
+Enabling this property will display negative values at the top and positive values at the bottom on the chart.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/inverseaxis.png)

 #### Axis Range Settings

-This allows you to manually set the Minimum, Maximum, and Interval values of primary value axis through the `Axis Range Settings` dialog.
+This option allows you to manually set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog.

 ![Axis Range Customization](/static/assets/visualizing-data/visualization-widgets/images/line-chart/linechart-axisrangesettings.png)

-It will reflect in the primary value axis of the chart.
+These settings will affect the primary value axis of the chart.

 ![Axis Range Settings output](/static/assets/visualizing-data/visualization-widgets/images/line-chart/linechart-axisrangeoutput.png)